Hannemit/dog_breed_classifier/README.md

 Dog breed classifier
 ==============================

-In this project we use a CNN to predict dog breeds.
+In this project, we will try to predict dog breeds.
+Given an image of a dog, what breed of dog is it?

+This kind of problem is perfect for Convolutional Neural Networks (CNNs).
+We will therefore construct a CNN (two, actually!) and we expect that these models will perform a decent job at classifying dogs.
+They will not be perfect, but we should definitely be able to do a lot better than random chance.

 Our data is as follows:
 * 8351 different dog images
 * consisting of 133 different breeds